-Switzerland is still a relatively conservative country, with the mother tending to handle the majority of childcare responsibilities.
+Switzerland remains a relatively conservative country, with the mother tending to handle the majority of childcare responsibilities.
 But an increasing number of women in Switzerland are combining work with motherhood.

-Mothers employed in Switzerland are entitled to 14 weeks of statutory maternity leave at 80% of pay, beginning at the birth of the child.
+Mothers employed in Switzerland are entitled to 14 weeks of statutory maternity leaveexternal link at 80% of pay, beginning at the birth of the child.
 Many employers voluntarily offer more generous terms.
-There is no federally mandated paternal leave or parental leave in Switzerland, though some employers offer it voluntarily.
+There is no federally mandated paternityexternal link or parental leave in Switzerland, though some employers offer it voluntarily.

-The majority of mothers of young children in Switzerland work part-time if they work, which means childcare solutions are mostly tailored to part-time hours.
-Fathers are increasingly taking up the option to work part-time too, to minimise the need for childcare – a culturally important goal for many Swiss people.
-Some 10% of men work part-time in Switzerland.
+The majority of mothers of young children in Switzerland work part-time if they work at all, which means that childcare solutions are mostly tailored to part-time hours.
+Fathers are increasingly also taking up the option of working part-time, to minimise the need to find childcare – a culturally important goal for many Swiss people.

 Finding suitable childcare is always a challenge for working parents, and all the more so in a foreign country.
 Many parents complain that Swiss childcare is expensive and too limited.

-There are several different childcare options in Switzerland and many families make use of a combination of services.
+That said, there are several childcare options in Switzerland and many families make use of a combination of services.

 There are more than 2,000 crèches in Switzerland, about 90% of which are privately run.
-They may receive government grants but are primarily financed by parents’ contributions, although the fees are usually subsidised by the canton using a scale based on the parents' income.
+They may receive government grants but are primarily financed by parent contributions, although the fees are usually also subsidised by the canton according to a scale based on income.

 Crèches operate in units of half-days, usually with a minimum attendance requirement of three half-days per week.
-Private crèches cost CHF60-CHF150 per day in the cities of Bern and Zurich.
+Private crèches cost CHF60-CHF150 ($59.50-$149) a day in the cities of Bern and Zurich.
 A subsidised place for a low-income family can cost as little as CHF10.
 Most crèches offer small sibling discounts.

-See the Swiss Childcare Federation for more information on the different types of childcare in German and French.
+See the Swiss Childcare Federationexternal link for more information on the different types of childcare in German, French, and Italian.

 Citizens of the European Union can take up work in Switzerland without first securing a permit.
-If you are thinking of hiring a summer au pair, someone whose job last less than three months can even work without a permit.
-But the situation in relation to EU workers is changing.
-See here for more details.
+If you are thinking of hiring a summer au pair, someone whose job lasts less than three months can even work without a permit.
+However, Swiss authorities have recently introduced a measure to favour hiring Swiss over non-Swiss people.

 It is illegal to employ someone in your home without paying social insurance contributions and making sure they have health and accident insurance.
-A family in Switzerland wanting to employ an au pair from a country outside the European Union must work with one of the placement agencies recognised by the State Secretariat for Economic Affairs.
-You can search for a list at this link.
-First click on the desired language, then carry out the search by clicking on ‘Betrieb suchen’, ‘Rechercher l’enterprise’, or ‘cercare l’azienda’.
+A family in Switzerland that wants to employ an au pair from a country outside the European Union must work with one of the placement agencies recognised by the State Secretariat for Economic Affairs.
+You can search for a list of such agencies hereexternal link.

-For families wishing to have a qualified professional caring for their children, a nanny is another option.
+For families that wish to have a qualified professional caring for their children, a nanny is another option.
 Depending on qualifications and experience, a nanny working full-time could expect to earn CHF3,800 to CHF5,000 per month, to be negotiated between the parents and the nanny.

-The Swiss Red Cross offers a babysitting course to young people from the age of 13 through its cantonal branches all over Switzerland.

-This is a good place to start when looking for a sitter can search a database of potential minders.
+The Swiss Red Crossexternal link offers a babysitting course to young people from the age of 13 via its cantonal branches across Switzerland.
+They also have a platformexternal link where those looking for a sitter can search a database of potential minders.

 There are set tariffs for teenagers who have completed the course, ranging from CHF7 to CHF10 per hour, depending on the age of the sitter and the time of day.
 An adult babysitter will cost more.
-Babysitting 24 provides a salary calculator.
+Wages can often be negotiated.

 Children attend school in the morning and afternoon with a two-hour break for lunch.
 Traditionally the school closes for the lunchtime break and teachers and children go home for lunch.

-In recent years, in recognition of the changing reality for families, some schools have introduced full-day schools “Tagesschule”, providing children with a hot meal and care on the school premises while the school is closed.
+In recent years, in recognition of the changing reality for families, some schools have introduced full-day “Tagesschule” schools, providing children with a hot meal and care on the school premises while the school is closed.

 Despite these changes, many schools still have no special arrangements in place for childcare outside school hours.
 Some working parents organise lunchtime cover swaps with other parents.
-Day mothers (see above) are another source of lunchtime cover for working parents.
+Day mothers (see above) are another source of lunchtime cover.

 When planning childcare for school children, it is important to bear in mind that children of different ages may have different mornings and afternoons off, or in some cases one day per week without school.